 Are you pursuing significance or waiting for it to find you?

 All of these theories have one key ingredient: you’re not in the driver’s seat.

-I can assure you, though, that nothing of significance will change in your life if you don’t find your drive from within.
+As a motivational speaker, I can assure you that nothing of significance will change in your life if you don’t find your drive from within.
 You can’t blame outside forces for your lack of progress.

 Here are four action steps you can take in your pursuit of significance.
 They hinge on learning to trust in yourself, your abilities.
 And they don’t leave room for excuses.

 Make a list of five people you trust and determine why you trust them.
 Commit to emulate their character traits, attributes, and qualities.

 2. Find a platform

 Look for, or solicit, and secure an opportunity to showcase your leadership skills so people can see that you are responsible, accountable, dependable, and trustworthy.
 And give those around you opportunities to prove they’re reliable, as well.

 I always tell people to take time to write down what they know and believe about specific issues before they are asked to share their views.